YOU HAVE A RIGHT TO BE TREATED FAIRLY AND PAID

 What constitutes a qualified employee is often based on whether you hold a position of authority, such as a managerial position.
 If you are a qualified employee, the employer is obligated to pay for your earned overtime hours and will be subject to penalties for failing to do so.

-Please call Attorney Feener for a free consultation concerning your earned overtime collection case.
+Please call Feener & Wehrli, LLC for a free consultation concerning your earned overtime collection case.

 3. Has your employer failed to pay for your earned commissions?